git-afsantos/haros/README.rst

 Method 2: Installing HAROS on Your Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can install HAROS from source or from an egg.
+You can install HAROS from source or from a wheel.
 Either of the following commands will install HAROS for you.

 .. code:: bash